Mira-naiso/myRepo/RESUME.md

 - Participated in 24/7 on-call rotation, conducted RCA, and wrote postmortems
 - Supported development teams with infrastructure requests, explained complex systems clearly

+**What value did I bring?**
+Covered weak points in the infrastructure with alerts for the monitoring team, set up service behavior visualization, and fully automated the team’s manual workflows.
+This led to a reduction in lost orders and improved overall service stability.
+Assisted in migrating from a monolithic to a microservices architecture.
+I also support development teams with infrastructure-related tasks and issue resolution.

 ### System Administrator / DevOps Engineer
 **PKR LLC**, Saint Petersburg — _January 2019 – May 2023_
 - Introduced GitLab version control system